Discover the essence of visual design and how to master its principles in this comprehensive guide.

 - Consistent practice and exploration outside of formal learning are vital for skill development.

-What to Learn After Visual Design?
+What to Learn after Visual Design?

 After acquiring visual design skills, there are several related fields and advanced topics you may explore.
 Broadening your knowledge will enhance your overall skill set and marketability.
 Consider the following: